joshludwig/cuke-zapper/README.md

 # cuke-zapper
-Example security testing that leverages your functional ruby cucumber tests
+Example of how to leverage functional ruby cucumber tests for security testing